Mario-Balde/contact-form/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-Throughout this form validation project, I had opportunity to apply my React theorical knowledge into practice, such as State Management (useState, formData, errors), Event Handling (onChange, onSubmit,), Conditional Rendering (Render error messages, and the success modal dynamically based on the state).
-In the meantime, I learned how to implement the "Modal Open" React State with CSS for centering and styling the "Modal".
+Throughout this form validation project, I had the opportunity to apply my React theoretical knowledge into practice, such as State Management (useState, formData, errors), Event Handling (onChange, onSubmit,), Conditional Rendering (Render error messages, and success modal dynamically based on the state).
+In the meantime, I learned how to implement the "Modal Open" React State with CSS for centring and styling the "Modal".

 Code snippets: